 Bear in mind that it is almost inevitable with most reports of wrongdoing – anonymous or not – that further information will be needed to complete the process.

-You should also be aware that it will not be possible to provide you with information about any outcomes resulting from your report, which is something the Chief Internal Auditor does at the completion of an investigation.
+You should also be aware that it will not be possible to provide you with information about any outcomes resulting from your report, which is something the Chief Internal Audit Officer does at the completion of an investigation.

 Internal Audit will deal with your report.
 Investigations are conducted by Internal Audit staff who receive, assess and manage all serious complaints, reports or allegations about wrongdoing by staff or affiliates.